lorenzo-rovigatti/PatchyParticles/README.md

 	$ make -f makefile.icc

-The default behaviour is to compile `PatchyParticles` with full optimisations enabled (that is, with the options `-O3 -ffast-math -DNDEBUG` or `-O3 -fast -DNDEBUG` if the code is compiled with gcc or icc, respectively)).
-The code can also be compiled with optimisations and the debug flags `-g2 -pg -ggdb3` (`make g=1`) or with debug flags only (`make dbg=1`).
+The default behaviour is to compile `PatchyParticles` with full optimisations enabled (that is, with the options `-O3 -ffast-math -DNDEBUG` or `-fast -DNDEBUG` if the code is compiled with gcc or icc, respectively)).
+The code can also be compiled with optimisations and debug flags (`make g=1`) or with debug flags only (`make dbg=1`).

 At the end of the compilation stage there will be two executables: `PatchyParticles` and `generator`.